Conducting a UX Audit: Rapid Guide for UX Designers

 Introduction

-I frequently partner with startups that already have a live product and a user base.
-They come to me seeking design aid to elevate their platform's aesthetics and user experience, increase user retention, or design new functionalities.
+As a UX/UI designer, I often collaborate with startups that already have a live product and an active user base.
+These companies seek my expertise to transform their product into something truly exceptional—whether by enhancing its aesthetics and user experience, boosting user retention, or designing new features.

 What is a UX audit?